Last update: 10 November 2019

 The Canary Islands have a lot more to offer than the well-known beach resorts on Tenerife and Gran Canaria.
 With breathtaking mountains and rugged volcanic landscapes there is a lot of truly beautiful nature to be discovered.
-I went island hopping on the Canary Islands in December 2011, and the one that definitely had to be on the itinerary was the least visited & most remote of them all: El Hierro.
+I went island hopping on the Canary Islands, and the one that definitely had to be on the itinerary was the least visited & most remote of them all: El Hierro.
 Once considered as the edge of the known world, consisting mostly of huge cliffs rising straight up to over a 1000 metres high.
-And an enormous crescent shaped valley, created by an ancient landslide when a big chunk of the northern mountain flank collapsed into the sea.
+The north coast of the island is an enormous crescent shaped valley, created by an ancient landslide when a big chunk of the northern mountain flank collapsed into the sea.
 It’s absolutely spectacular.

-So I stood excitedly on the coast of La Restinga, staring out to sea and hoping to see it break through the surface in Surtsey spectacle… But all I could see was a huge distinctive grey spot floating about in the distance.
+So I stood excitedly on the coast of La Restinga in December 2011, staring out to sea and hoping to see it break through the surface in Surtsey spectacle… But all I could see was a huge distinctive grey spot floating about in the distance.

 Camino de Jinama, an ancient route descending over 1200 metres from above the clouds into El Golfo valley.